Gary W. Thomas: Marin County Civic Center shootout

 On the morning of August 7, 1970, Thomas was an assistant district attorney for Marin County prosecuting the case of James McClain, an inmate at San Quentin prison who had been charged with assaulting a prison guard.
-Thomas was questioning Ruchell Magee, another inmate at San Quentin whom McClain had arranged to be a witness, when Jonathan Jackson interrupted the court proceedings.
+Thomas was questioning Ruchell Magee, another inmate at San Quentin whom McClain had arranged to be a witness, when Jonathan P. Jackson interrupted the court proceedings.
 In the barrage of gunfire that followed during the escape attempt, Thomas was shot in the spine and paralyzed from the waist down.
 A ballistics expert would later testify that Thomas's spine was severed from a bullet fired from a San Quentin guard's .30 caliber carbine.

 The following day, photographs of the perpetrators with their hostages, including Thomas, appeared on the front pages of newspapers around the nation.
 An initial report indicated that he was seriously wounded in the back.
 A UPI report released the day after the shooting indicated that Thomas was in grave condition with two bullet wounds in the chest.
 Another UPI report from the same day indicated that Thomas was wounded in the chest and spine and quoted him as telling District Attorney Bruce B. Bales that he grabbed a gun from the driver and shot three of the kidnappers.
 According to Bales, Thomas murmured to his wife: "Judge Haley was a saint.
 I got three of them."

 Two days after the shootout, Thomas remained in critical condition at Marin General Hospital following surgery for bullet wounds in his back and was described as a "key witness in the question of who fired first in [the] gun battle".

 Thomas was reportedly shot three times.
 In addition to the bullet that entered through his back and severed his spine, another nicked his heart and a third pierced his lungs.

 Thomas was reportedly told by doctors that he would need 6 to 12 months to recuperate, however, he returned to work on September 14, 1970 - five weeks after the shooting.
 He claimed that his recovery was hastened by "vigorous exercise and the fear of boredom".
 The wheelchair-using district attorney was reported to avoid photographers and refuse interviews.

 In December 1970, Thomas was credited as saving the lives of the three women jurors and named "peace officer of the year" by the Marin County Peace Officers Association.

 In July 1971, Thomas' grand jury testimony from the previous fall was released.
 Questioned by Marin County District Attorney Bruce Bales, he indicated that it was Magee who shot Judge Haley.